Blue collar meaning: Job types, challenges, and workforce engagement tips

 • Stigma and societal perceptions: Many still view blue collar workers as less skilled than white collar workers, despite the expertise required in trades like plumbing, welding, and factory jobs.
 This perception can discourage younger generations from pursuing blue collar occupations.

-How diversity, equity, and inclusion (DEI) apply to blue collar workforces?
+How does diversity, equity, and inclusion (DEI) apply to blue collar workforces?

 The role of labor unions in protecting blue collar workers